dhansonTechtonic/database-react-bulma-sass-phase/LessonPlan.md

 - [ ] **Describe the general concept, making links to what students have seen before**

-The general concept is setting up the environment for building a backend using Express, Node.js, mongoose, and MongoDB.
+The general concept is setting up the environment for building a front end using React, Bulma, and Sass.

 - [ ] **Discuss steps involved**